Information on Cycling in North Devon & Exmoor

 Kipscombe is the perfect place to stay if you are planning a cycling holiday in North Devon or Somerset

 The lanes around us are very typical of North Devon, quiet & peaceful roads and very scenic with breath taking views along the way.
-You'll find pubs, cafe's and tea garden's scattered all over Exmoor and Devon.
+They are of course hilly and as we are 1000 feet up, a downward trip normally leads to a uphill trip on the way back.
+Whilst out cycling you'll find pubs, cafe's and tea garden's scattered all over Exmoor and Devon.

 Kipscombe Holidays is located in North Devon, right on the edge of Exmoor & Somerset borders.